Mammary Gland Cancer in Dogs

 What are the treatment associated risks?

-The risks associated with the surgical removal of the mammary tumors include rare complications such as anesthetic
+The risks associated with the surgical removal of the mammary tumors include rare complications such as anesthetic death

-death and infection.
+and infection.

-Are there any clinical trials investigating new treatments?
+Are there any clinical trials investigating new treatments for breast cancer in dogs?

-novel therapies for general malignancy in dogs.
-To learn more about clinical trials open to enrollment in the United
+To learn more about veterinary clinical trials in general, please visit the

 Pet Clinical Trials section.